johnsonbf/Final-Prison-Mike-Analysis/README.md

 Presentations are finalized in Google Slides.
 1. Slides are primarily images or graphics (rather than primarily text)

-2. Images are clear, in high-definition, and directly illustrative of subject matter
+**2. Images are clear, in high-definition, and directly illustrative of subject matter**

 #### Live Presentation
 1. All team members present in equal proportions